Refugees bear cost of massive underfunding

 In Pakistan, which is hosting some 1.4 million Afghan refugees, the lack of funding is affecting free primary education to 57,000 refugee children as well as basic health services across 54 refugee villages.
 A lack of access to social services, such as health and education, and reduced livelihood training opportunities risks forcing refugees to move onwards.

 In Iran, the shortage of funding means fewer vulnerable refugees are benefitting from a subsidised premium for the national health insurance scheme and the most vulnerable refugees would not be able to afford enrolment.
 Lower support for the primary health care system reduces the availability of services in remote locations.
-Less investment in the education system limit the number of Afghan children able to enroll in schools.
+Less investment in the education system limit the number of Afghan children able to enrol in schools.

 South Sudan situation

 The ongoing conflict in the world’s youngest nation has forced some 2.4 million people into becoming refugees, while an additional two million are displaced inside the country.
-There the needs of US$783 million are just 33 percent funded.
+There the needs of US$783 million are just 33 per cent funded.

 Without enough funds the food pipeline for refugees is being frequently interrupted.
 High rates of Global Acute Malnutrition (GAM) and Severe Acute Malnutrition (SAM) rates are reported in asylum countries, compounding pre-existing protection challenges faced by the South Sudanese refugees prior to their flight in particular for women, children and youth.